kirill-grouchnikov/ephemeral/docs/component/CommandButtonPresentation.md

 Command button presentation models come with four attributes that aim to address such scenarios.

 * `autoRepeatAction=true` will result in a repeated, continuous activation of the command action as long as the projected button is activated.
-* `fireActionTrigger = FireActionTrigger.OnRollover` will result in command action activation when the mouse is moved over the projected button - without the need to press the mouse button itself.
+* `actionFireTrigger = ActionFireTrigger.OnRollover` will result in command action activation when the mouse is moved over the projected button - without the need to press the mouse button itself.
-* Alternatively, `fireActionTrigger = FireActionTrigger.OnPressed` will result in command action activation when the mouse button is pressed - as opposed to the usual click which is a combination of pressing the button and then releasing it.
+* Alternatively, `actionFireTrigger = ActionFireTrigger.OnPressed` will result in command action activation when the mouse button is pressed - as opposed to the usual click which is a combination of pressing the button and then releasing it.
 * Finally, `autoRepeatInitialInterval` and `autoRepeatSubsequentInterval` can be used to configure the projection-specific initial and subsequent intervals between action activation.

 #### Working with popups